 How they work

 Lab chillers remove heat from one object and transfer it to another, usually by means of a liquid.
-Wikipedia defines chillers as “A chiller is a machine that removes heat from a liquid via a vapor-compression or absorption refrigeration cycle.
+Wikipedia defines chillers as “a machine that removes heat from a liquid via a vapor-compression or absorption refrigeration cycle.
 This liquid can then be circulated through a heat exchanger to cool equipment, or another process stream (such as air or process water).”

 Steps for a Chiller

 - Step One – Refrigeration: To begin chilling, the chiller must first undergo a refrigeration process.
 This refrigeration process transfers the heat that comes with the equipment, ultimately lowering its temperature.

 - Step Two – Evaporation: Once the refrigeration process starts, the heat will then evaporate with help from either water or air (depending on if you’re working with a water-cooled or air-cooled chiller).
 This evaporation will cause the water or air to boil and change into a vapor.

 - Step Three – Compression: Once the vapor is formed, it reaches a compressor that increases its temperature and pressure.